Generalized equipartition method from an arbitrary viewing angle: Minimal energy

 at

 Fig.~\ref{fig:e_min} depicts the minimal energy $e_{\rm min}$ as a function of $\Gamma$ and $\theta$.
-For a fixed Lorentz factor, the energy is always minimized for an exactly on-axis configuration ($\theta=0$) and it does not vary so much as long as the emission is viewed from on-axis $\theta < 1/\Gamma$.
-In other words, off-axis sources require more energy than on-axis ones and the energy increases by many orders of magnitude as $\theta$ increases.
+For a fixed Lorentz factor, the energy is always minimized for an exactly on-axis configuration ($\theta=0$), and it does not vary so much as long as the emission is viewed from on-axis $\theta < 1/\Gamma$.
+In other words, off-axis sources require more energy than on-axis ones, and the energy increases by many orders of magnitude as $\theta$ increases.
 For an on-axis observer, the minimal energy decreases quickly, $e_{\rm min}\propto \Gamma^{-26/17}$, as the source becomes more relativistic (BNP13, and see the left panel of Fig.~\ref{fig:dist}).
-For a fixed viewing angle, the energy has a minimum around the boundary between the on and off-axes.
+For a fixed viewing angle, the energy has a minimum around the boundary between the on and off-axis.

-The behavior of $e_{\rm min}$ is explained by the fact that the emission is amplified by the strong Doppler-boost and less energy is needed to produce a given observed flux.
+The behavior of $e_{\rm min}$ is explained by the fact that the emission is amplified by the substantial Doppler boost, and less energy is needed to produce a given observed flux.
 Note that the geometrical factors $f_{\rm A}$ and $f_{\rm V}$ are assumed to be constant here.
-Namely, the actual physical size of the emitting region decreases for larger $\Gamma$, which also helps to decrease the minimal energy.\footnote{This does not necessarily mean that the whole energy of the explosion is small.
-Most of the emission from other region is beamed away and hidden from the observer at this stage.} Regardless of this unphysical assumption of an extremely narrow emitter moving at extremely large Lorentz factor, this result implies that unlike the Newtonian case there is no global minimum for the energy of the source and other considerations have to be added to fully determine the conditions at the source.
+Namely, the actual physical size of the emitting region decreases for larger $\Gamma$, which also helps to reduce the minimal energy.\footnote{This does not necessarily mean that the whole energy of the explosion is small.
+Most of the emission from other regions is beamed away and hidden from the observer at this stage.} Regardless of this unphysical assumption of a highly narrow emitter moving at an extremely large Lorentz factor, this result implies that unlike the Newtonian case, there is no global minimum for the energy of the source, and other considerations have to be added to determine the conditions at the source entirely.

-We remark that the definition of on (off) axis, $\theta<(>)1/\Gamma$ becomes irrelevant for Newtonian sources, because $\Gamma\to1$ results in $\theta=1$ as the boundary between the on and off-axis.
+The definition of on (off) axis, $\theta<(>)1/\Gamma$ becomes irrelevant for Newtonian sources because $\Gamma\to1$ results in $\theta=1$ as the boundary between the on and off-axis.
 This is not true because an emission from the source can be seen from any angle.
-Here, for completeness, we define the size of the beaming cone by an angle within which half of photons istropically emitted in the source rest frame is confined in the lab frame.
+Here, for completeness, we define the size of the beaming cone by an angle within which half of the photons are isotropically emitted in the source rest frame is confined in the lab frame.
 With this definition, the beaming cone is given by